Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ## Final Notes

-While I do update resources found in this curriculum quite regularly, some will inevitably become out dated.
-As a rule of thumb, you can be sure to trust the quality of the follow content if you come accross their new material:
+While I do update resources found in this curriculum quite regularly, some will inevitably become outdated.
+As a rule of thumb, you can be sure to trust the quality of the following content if you come accross their material:
 - All new and old courses from Deeplearning.ai
 - All computer science / machine learning courses at Standford Online
 - All courses from Fastai and Jeremy Howard specifically
 - Andrew Ng for machine learning
 - Justin Johnson for computer vision
 - Chris Manning for NLP
-- Shut up and buy Andriy Burkov's books / subscribe to his content
+- All of Andriy Burkov's content
 - StatQuest for statistics/ML explanations
 - 3Blue1Brown for math

-By no means is this the only content you should consume.
 Feel free to send me resources, materials, courses that I have not included that you particularly enjoyed, or to send me a message if you want to chat about my experience learning this material.